robertvacareanu/llm4regression/README.md

 ### LLM
 We use over 10 large language models (LLMs), either through pay-per-token services or deployed locally.
 We also show their rank, as compared with *all* other models.
-The use 🥇 for the best LLM, 🥈 for the second best, and 🥉 for the third best.
+We use 🥇 for the best performing LLM, 🥈 for the second best, and 🥉 for the third best.

 Note: 🏆 Claude 3 Opus 🏆 is the best model **overall** on non-linear datasets, outperforming all other models (LLMs or supervised).
 It ranks second place overall (across all datasets), only behind `Linear Regression + Poly`.